 - Use 1 Gbps guaranteed bandwidth between each OpenShift worker node and each Cloudera Base on premises DataNode.
-Cloudera recommends 10 Gbps guaranteed bandwidth. - Stress test the network infrastructure with all the OpenShift nodes trying to read or write from the Cloudera Private Cloud Data Services nodes at the same time. - Use the Spine-Leaf network architecture with no more than a 4:1 oversubscription between the spine and leaf switches. - Check the applicable ports used by Cloudera Runtime components.
+Cloudera recommends 10 Gbps guaranteed bandwidth. - Stress test the network infrastructure with all the OpenShift nodes trying to read or write from the Cloudera Private Cloud Data Services nodes at the same time.

+- Use the Spine-Leaf network architecture with no more than a 4:1 oversubscription between the spine and leaf switches. - Check the applicable ports used by Cloudera Runtime componentsports used by Cloudera Runtime components.